Welcome to my website!

 All the material on the site is published under a Creative Commons license, which basically means that you're free to use anything here as long as you reference this site and don't make any money off the material.
 For details click here.

-I also welcome the opportunity to teach or to speak to your group, especially about my Alzheimer's.
+I also welcome the opportunity to teach or to speak to your group, especially about my cognitive impairment.
 For details, click here.